Rodi26/bookverse-platform/PLAN_OF_ACTION.md

   - Resolves components from AppTrust for that platform version.
   - Pins `platform.version` and per-service `tag` across `values-*.yaml`.
   - Commits and packages the chart.
-- Security: prefer fine-grained PAT limited to `bookverse-helm` (contents:write).
+- Security: use a fine-grained Personal Access Token (PAT) limited to `bookverse-helm` with Contents: Read & Write (Option A for the demo).
 Future: GitHub App.
+- PAT handling:
+  - Create the PAT manually in GitHub (cannot be automated by script).
+  - Scope: repository access only to `bookverse-helm`.
+  - Permissions: Contents (Read and write).
+Add Actions (Read and write) only if required by the workflow.
+  - Provide the PAT to the platform init process via environment variable and store it as a Kubernetes Secret for the `bookverse-platform` service.
+  - The init script validates the PAT by attempting a `repository_dispatch` dry-run (expect HTTP 204).
 - Manual dry-run: send the same `repository_dispatch` via curl to validate end-to-end before enabling webhook.

 ## Failure Modes and Idempotency